 Unwind And Relax

 For elevated and affordable pampering, make an appointment at one of four tenoverten NYC locations for a manicure and pedicure in a beautifully-designed, relaxing space with highly trained staff and non-toxic polishes.
 And you can enjoy this self-care activity totally guilt-free because all tenoverten products are vegan and cruelty free.

 Holistic Healing For Heartbreak

-Can't decide on a self-care activity to help you stay #onthemend?
+Can’t decide on a self-care activity?
 Maha Rose in Brooklyn is a one-stop shop for all your healing needs.
 They offer a variety of workshops and trainings such as acupuncture, reiki, breathwork, hypnotherapy, meditation, dance, and yoga so you can try all sorts of healing and find what works best for you.

 Do A Digital Detox

-Turn off your phone and spend the afternoon getting lost in books and magazines at the New York Public Library.
-Enjoy the simplicity of a good story without letting the distractions from email, Snapchat and Instagram creep in.
+Turn off your phone and spend the afternoon getting lost in books and magazines at the iconic New York Public Library.
+Enjoy the simplicity of a good story without letting the distractions from email, Snapchat, and Instagram creep in.

 Slough Off The Old, In With The New

-If you're down for a field trip with your girlfriends, nothing marks a new chapter like getting a traditional Korean scrub at Spa Castle.
+If you’re down for a field trip, nothing marks a new chapter like getting a traditional Korean scrub at Spa Castle.
 This 5-story spa in College Point offers luxurious spa services like scrubs, hydrotherapy, reflexology and lavender treatments.

 Some of the most notable features include a hydrotherapy pool with jets that target pressure points to ease aches and pains as well as a color therapy room to balance energy within the mind.
 For as little as $40, you can also indulge in amenities such as a Himalayan salt sauna, a healing zone, and aqua/tonic bar.